Rifushigi/zta-poc/ARCHITECTURE_DEEP_DIVE.md

 **Data Level**: Database access is controlled through application-level permissions, with no direct database access from external sources.

-**API Level**: Rate limiting and request validation ensure that even authenticated users cannot abuse the system.
+**API Level**: Rate limiting and request validation at the Express Gateway ensure that even authenticated users cannot abuse the system.

 ### Assume Breach

 The architecture assumes that breaches will occur and implements controls to minimize their impact:

 **Network Segmentation**: Services are isolated in different networks, limiting lateral movement in case of compromise.